 PMI is a global company engaged in the manufacture and sale of smoke-free products and accessories, as well as cigarettes, in around 180 markets.
-PMI is building a future based on smoke-free products that, while not risk-free, are a much better choice than continuing to smoke.
+PMI is building a future based on smokefree products that, while not risk-free, are a much better choice than continuing to smoke.
 PMI's ambition is to replace cigarettes with smoke-free products, to the benefit of consumers, society, the company, and its shareholders.
-PMI's smoke-free product portfolio consists of heated tobacco, snus, nicotine pouches and vapour products.
-PMI operates 39 production facilities of which 8 are either partially or fully dedicated to the production of its smoke-free products and has a diverse workforce of approximately 69,600 people globally.
+PMI's smoke-free product portfolio consists of heated tobacco and nicotine-containing patches and vapour products.
+PMI operates 53 production facilities of which 24 are either partially or fully dedicated to the production of its smoke-free products and has a diverse workforce of approximately 69,600 people globally.

-We are committed to continually reviewing and improving our practices to ensure that we are taking all appropriate steps both to reduce the risk of modern slavery and forced labour in all aspects of our business and to promote respect for fundamental human rights and decent working conditions.
-We are therefore proud to publish our first statement in compliance with the Norwegian Transparency Act.
-In this statement, we adopt the meaning of fundamental human rights and decent working conditions as defined in the Transparency Act.
+We are committed to continually reviewing and improving our practices to ensure that we are taking all appropriate steps both to reduce the risk of modern slavery and forced labour in all aspects of our business and in support of the global efforts to eradicate all forms of modern slavery.
+We are therefore proud to publish our modern slavery statement in compliance with the Act.
+In this statement, we adopt the meaning of modern slavery as defined in the Modern Slavery Act.